nielsvm/acquia_purge/README.txt

 Features:
  * Built with editorial people and end-users in mind.
- * On-screen progressbar showing pages being cleared and made public.
+ * On-screen progress-bar showing pages being cleared and made public.
  * Turn-key installation for simple content sites.
  * Wipes pages based on detected changes by the expire module.
  * Integration with Rules allowing to wipe pages like 'news' and 'contact'.